Minimum degree ensuring that a hypergraph is hamiltonian-connected: Abstract

 \section{Abstract}

 A hypergraph $H$ is {\em hamiltonian-connected} if for any distinct vertices $x$ and $y$, $H$ contains a hamiltonian Berge path from $x$ to $y$.
 We find for all $3\leq r<n$, exact lower bounds on minimum degree $\delta(n,r)$ of an $n$-vertex $r$-uniform hypergraph $H$ guaranteeing that $H$ is hamiltonian-connected.
 It turns out that for $3\leq n/2<r<n$, $\delta(n,r)$ is $1$ less than the degree bound guaranteeing the existence of a hamiltonian Berge cycle.
+Moreover, unlike for graphs, for each $r \geq 3$ there exists an $r$-uniform hypergraph that is hamiltonian-connected but does not contain a hamiltonian Berge cycle.

 {\bf{Mathematics Subject Classification:}} 05D05, 05C65, 05C38, 05C35.\\ {\bf{Keywords:}} Berge cycles, extremal hypergraph theory, minimum degree.